alli83/projet5/README.md

  $this->twig = new Environment($loader, [
             'debug' => true]);
 ```
-*   For email configuration and database configuration: you need to create config.php file (src/config) based on config.php.dist with your own datas(password, database, name etc). config.php is loaded by configSetUp which is loaded by Database.php et MailerService.php.
+*   For email, database and cookie configuration: you need to create config.php file (src/config) based on config.php.dist with your own datas(password, database, name etc). config.php is loaded by configSetUp which is loaded by Database.php et MailerService.php and Session.php
 ```bash
 return array(
     'database' => array(